aajanki/yle-dl/README.md

 * `--latestepisode`   Download the latest episodes

-* `--showurl`         Print librtmp-compatible URL, don't download
+* `--showurl`         Print the URL of the stream, don't download

 * `--showtitle`       Print stream title, don't download